 I was in Hampstead Rehabilitation Centre for almost 3 years.
 When I was in the Royal Adelaide Hospital (RAH) before going to Hampstead they said I would never walk again.
 I was motivated to prove them all wrong – I knew I could walk again.

+From here I moved out into a supported living accommodation where I sustained a second brain injury from a fall.
+I went back to Hampstead for another year and had to learn to do everything again.
 This is when I moved into my new home and started supports with CLO.
 This is also where I felt myself starting to live again.
 I enjoyed having my own space in my house and being able to express myself.
 I have a fantastic team of support workers.
 They have helped me achieve many of my goals.

 When I first moved into the house the back yard was just dirt.
 It is now a beautiful garden and I enjoy being outside.
 Before my accident I was working as a chef apprentice.
 I still love cooking although I do struggle with some things in the kitchen.
 This is where I have great support and my staff help me to cook and be as creative as I can be.
-I LOVE FOOD.
+I love food!

 I like to open my horizons to new things every day and want to meet new friends.
 I have started going to a group called “Just for me” I have met a few people and enjoy going each week.
 With the support that I am currently getting from CLO I am able to have a great life.